 Q19.
 Are prerequisite requirements applied to exchange students?

-In general, prerequisite requirements are not rigidly applied.
+Yes.
 You can provide a proof of academic background (course syllabus and official transcript) to the relevant lecturers or tutors to assess your qualification for your requested courses.

 Q20.
 Are there any subjects specifically designed for exchange students?

 To meet the needs of our exchange / non-local students, the Chinese Language Education and Assessment Centre (CLEAC) offers several Chinese language courses (Putonghua / Cantonese):